jake-knerr/chess/README.md

 Use whatever is more convenient.
 Sometimes applying the state directly to inner content will be necessary.

-Example - Applying the state to the defining rule and targeting the inner component with selectors.
+Example - Applying the state to the defining rule and targeting the inner content with selectors.

 ```css
 .btn--selected svg {